Roisin-Fallon/Python_Assignment_PS/README.md

 To this graph I added a number of formatting elements using plt:

--Title of graph
+- Title of graph

--Label of both the y and x axis
+- Label of both the y and x axis

--Legend - to distinguish the functions from each other
+- Legend - to distinguish the functions from each other

--Grid to the background which helped pinpoint the point of intersection of the 3 functions
+- Grid to the background which helped pinpoint the point of intersection of the 3 functions

--Point of intersection – where the functions met y1, y2 and y2,y3
+- Point of intersection – where the functions met y1, y2 and y2,y3

--Margin - I changed the margin to 0 , by default matplotlib adds a 5% margin on all sides of the axes
+- Margin - I changed the margin to 0 , by default matplotlib adds a 5% margin on all sides of the axes

--Line Style – color, linewidth and the linestyle were changed to make them more distinct from each other.
+- Line Style – color, linewidth and the linestyle were changed to make them more distinct from each other.

 plt.show() pops the figure up onto the screen as seen below.